 Dan joined H+K Smarter in 2016 from the UK Government Department of Health.

-Over the previous four years he set up and led the behavioral insights team in the Department of Health and then in NHS England.
+Over the previous four years he set up and led the behavioural insights team in the Department of Health and then in NHS England.

-Dan has run more than a dozen behavioral evaluations in health.
+Dan has run more than a dozen behavioural evaluations in health.
 These include innovative and low-cost strategies to improve medications adherence and waste reduction.

 Dan holds an MSc in public policy from University College London and a BA from the University of Warwick.